 We can fight to get you the compensation you deserve for the mistreatment you endured and to also hold those accountable for their unacceptable and illegal behavior.

-The expert workplace discrimination attorneys at SMA Law Group do not collect a fee unless we win compensation for you.
+The expert workplace discrimination attorneys at SMT Legal do not collect a fee unless we win compensation for you.

 Discrimination occurs in all facets of life and sometimes by the people we least expect.
 Working daily in an environment that makes you feel uncomfortable, singled out and disliked for any reason is unacceptable.